Housing benefit can help pay your rent if you're on a low income. Find out who can claim and how to apply.

 - income support

-Jobcentre Plus will normally forward your housing benefit claim to your council.
-The council may ask you for further information to help it process the claim.
+Jobcentre Plus should forward your housing benefit claim to your council.

 Your claim can be backdated for up to three months.

-The Pension Service will normally forward your housing benefit claim to your council.
-The council may ask you for further information to help it process the claim.
+The Pension Service will usually forward your housing benefit claim to your council.

-Be honest when you complete your form.
-If you withhold information or give information that is incorrect you could be paid too much housing benefit and have to repay it.
-You could also be prosecuted.
+Be honest when you make your claim.
+If you give inaccurate information you could be paid too much housing benefit and have to repay it.
+You could be prosecuted or fined if you deliberately withhold information.

 Evidence to support your claim